prakharrai1609/skillNEST/Code-of-Conduct.md

 If you believe someone is violating the code of conduct, we ask that you report it by emailing rai.prakhar1609@gmail.com.
 Please include your name and a description of the incident, and we will get back to you ASAP.

 Participants asked to stop any harassing behavior are expected to comply immediately.
-If a participant engages in harassing behavior, the skillnest may take any action they deem appropriate, up to and including expulsion from all skillnest spaces and identification of the participant as a harasser to other Coding Train members or the general public.
+If a participant engages in harassing behavior, the skillnest may take any action they deem appropriate, up to and including expulsion from all skillnest spaces and identification of the participant as a harasser to other skillnest members or the general public.
 © 2021 GitHub, Inc.